Dreams can be vivid or dim. Usually, the dreamer doesn’t physically feel anything.

 Even if you’ve never grabbed a burning anything in real life, your brain can mimic the feeling by guessing.
 You presumably have felt the difference between warm, warmer, and cold.
 It wouldn’t necessarily feel the same way in a dream.

 Although it might.
-Carl Jung postulated that there are ancestral memories that come up in dreams.
+Carl Jung postulated ancestral memories that come up in dreams.
 While you’ve never grabbed a burning beam, others have.
-Jung believed that the brain had access to these memories.
+Psychologist Carl Jung believed the brain had access to these memories.
 Others believe that the basis for access to these memories would be along the lines of evolution.

 What are hypnagogic hallucinations?

-When you perceive an object without it actually existing, that’s a hallucination.
+When you perceive an object or a thing without it actually existing, that’s a hallucination.

-It’s important to note that these hallucinations are not a sign of any mental illness, rather they are a common occurrence for those who are sleep deprived or stressed.
+Many psychiatrists say these hallucinations aren’t necessarily a sign of mental illness; rather, they are common for those who are sleep-deprived or stressed.

 Sometimes the hypnagogic hallucinations are heard.
 Perhaps it’s a beep, a faucet drip, or a popping noise.
 Yet sometimes, it actually isn’t a hallucination.
-For example, one model of smoke detector would emit a beep every 10 minutes or so to let the user know that it was time to change the battery.
+One model of smoke detector would emit a beep every 10 minutes or so to let the user know it was time to change the battery.
 One type of battery-powered wristwatch, too, would emit a chirp every so often when its battery was failing.
-If you’re storing that wristwatch in a drawer and its battery is running out, you’re going to be hearing that chirp every once in a while and may end up thinking that it’s in your imagination because you’ve forgotten all about the watch or didn’t know that it did that.
+If you’re storing that wristwatch in a drawer and its battery is running out, you’re going to be hearing that chirp every once in a while.
+You may end up thinking that it’s in your imagination because you’ve forgotten all about the watch or didn’t know that it did that.

-It’s also possible to experience a hypnopompic hallucination, which is the opposite and occurs when someone is waking up instead of falling asleep.
+It’s also possible to experience a hypnopompic hallucination, which is the opposite and occurs when someone wakes up instead of falling asleep.

-Common sensations with drug use are the feeling that there are bugs crawling all over or many needles poking you or something else like that.
+Common sensations with drug use are feeling that bugs are crawling all over or many needles poking you or something else unpleasant.

 For further reading: